RalphExp/Chimp/README.md

 - change if expression to if statement
 - support while statement
 - support do-while statement
+- support for statement
 - support break and continue statements
 - op-assigment +=, -=, .etc
+- byte code for the new statements
 - line comments and block comment

 ### TODO:
-- assignment of array/hash element
-- other features ...
+- see the code

 ### How to run
 > go run main.go [-vm|-eval]